 For example, a customer acquired through a sale offer on social media would generally have a lower FLTV than another who came through organic search.
 This is because the latter was likely actively seeking you out in the first place.

-2. Identify Which Outreach Efforts Work (and Which Don’t)
+2. Determine Which Outreach Efforts Convert

 Targeted acquisition requires a keen understanding of not just your customer universe, but the different segments that you are marketing to.